SATURDAY ASSOCIATES 2022/23

 Course Fees

-On accepting a place, a non-refundable deposit of £100 is required, which will also act as the first payment.
+On accepting a place, a deposit of £100 is required, which will also act as the first payment.

 The remaining balance may be paid up front or in 8x monthly instalments.